-Imagine every time you drove a car, you drove in a different way – from the passenger seat, the back seat, the opposite side of the road, backward… you would overall get better at driving yes, but accidents would happen more often and few people would truly perfect the skill of driving.
+Imagine every time you drove a car, you drove in a different way; from the passenger seat, the back seat, the opposite side of the road, backward… you would, overall, get better at driving yes, but accidents would happen more often and few people would truly perfect the skill of driving an automobile.

 The repetition of life is what we build our skills upon and bad habits can creep in quickly and often without notice.

 Last month I broke the second toe on my left foot.
 I took a week off and then could handle no more and I began to pole again.
 A few weeks later I was feeling blah about my dancing.
 I hypothesized the ‘blah’ feeling was me holding back due to the pain of dancing through an injury so I pressed on hoping it would get better with time.
 I then noticed (through watching my footage) that I had begun climbing and spinning with my inside arm low as opposed to high instinctively to bring some of the drag off my injured foot while gaining momentum in my pole mounts.
 The improper hand placement was making my dance look unbalanced and off.
 This little (but huge) monster snuck in without me even realizing it.
 Now this is a big obvious correction but these minute mistakes happen in even the smallest of movements and they need to be monitored, recognized and corrected.